SwissDataScienceCenter/renku-python/design/003-interactive-session/003-interactive-session.md

 user is going to be prompted whether the user wants to build the docker image, as in some cases it can be time consuming.

-By using the `--remote [endpoint]` flag an interactive session will be spawned on the specified endpoint.
-It requires that the user has authenticated herself previously with the `renku login` command and aquired the authentication token for the endpoint.
-If the endpoint is not defined the command will try to assume the endpoint set in the project's configuration if available.
+With the `--provider <provider_type>` flag a user can specify session provider to be used for starting an interactive session.
+By default two different providers are shipped with Renku CLI:
+ - docker
+ - renkulab
+The provider specific configuration values can be specified by using the `--config <config.yaml>` flag.

 ##### Detailed Parameter Description

 ```
 renku session start [OPTIONS]

---image <image_name>	override the docker image to be used for the interactive session.
+--image <image_name>			Override the docker image to be used for the interactive session.
---remote [endpoint]	start a remote interactive session using the JWT aquired for the
-			specific endpoint with renku login.
+-p|--provider [docker|renkulab] 	Use the specified backend for starting an interactive session.
+-c|--config   				YAML file containing configuration for the provider.
 --cpu <num of cpus>			Specify how much of the available CPU resources a container can use.
 --disk <disk space>			Specify the amount of disk space for the container.
 --gpu <device>				Specify the GPU allocated for the container.
 --memory <max memory>			The maximum amount of memory the container can use.

 ```